What Can Productivity Statistics Tell Us?

 On the other hand, we can't expect humans to be as productive as machines either.
-The question remains: Exactly how can a business maximize their human resources, all the while ensuring to treat and recognize their employees humanely and fairly?
+So the question remains: Exactly how can a business maximize their human resources, all the while ensuring to treat and recognize their employees humanely and fairly?

 Approaching the idea of productivity from a modern perspective is a good start, a concept we will explore in the next section.
 Also, being aware of both the internal and external barriers to productivity and maximizing productivity in a modern work setting becomes possible.

 Work is often conceptualized in a linear way.
 Meaning: the more hours one puts in, the more productive they are.

 It's natural and intuitive to believe that work functions this way, and historically speaking, work and productivity have been approached from a linear perspective for good reason.

 Today, we can appreciate a more refined and layered definition of productivity by looking at how the concept has evolved over the last several decades.

 Let's step into a time machine and travel back to a rougher and unforgiving industrial time, a time where labour was abundant, cheap, and workers were valued mainly for their net output.